 Yes.
 I love this notion. 😎

-Also, people continuously fail to look to the releases from countries like Germany, France, Spain, Portugal, Italy, all the Scandinavian countries, Japan, Mexico, Australia, New Zealand etc. Take a meander at those discographies and you’ll see the practice of reconfiguring albums and singles was far from exclusive to Capitol Records USA/Canada.
+Also, people continuously fail to look to the releases from countries like Germany, France, Spain, Portugal, Italy, all the Scandinavian countries, Japan, Mexico, Australia, New Zealand etc. Take a meander at those discographies and you’ll see the practice of reconfiguring / creating albums and singles was far from exclusive to Capitol Records USA/Canada.
 Go ahead….dig around and see what I’m talking about.

 Now, when it comes to the sound, this is where Capitol did screw up but it wasn’t all the time like so many want to believe.
 The 45’s were definitely pressed way too “hot”.
-The only excuse is they were mastered much more loud so they’d “work well for AM radio”.
+The only excuse is they were mastered this way so they’d “work well for AM radio”.
 I agree.
 It’s lame, but, many US labels mastered their singles in this same irritating manner.
 One cool aspect of the US Capitol 45’s is the company created picture sleeves for each and every one of them (when Apple showed up, the picture sleeves slowed a bit).
 Each single was like a celebration.
 In the UK, there were only two picture sleeves.
 Boring!

 As for the US LP’s, Capitol Records honcho, Dave Dexter, most certainly went too far with the added reverb, but, this was usually exclusive to the stereo pressings only.

 He was also attempting to do his job.

 Dexter tried to make these “foreign recordings” sound “big” and, what, he thought, how Americans would prefer the music to sound.
 Yup.
 He screwed up a few times.
 No argument there.
 Again, this applies to the stereo mixes.